keithalewis/math/uf.md

 Similarly, CVA fails to take into account hedging.
 The CVA of a portfolio is $\int_T \max\{E[V_t], 0\} h(t)\,dt$ where $V_t$ is the value of the portfolio at $t$ and $h$ is a given _haircut_.
-The term $\max\{V_t, 0\}$ is the _exposure_ of the portfolio holder.[^4] Holders are not exposed to counterparty risk if they owe money.
-The insurance industry has been using this to calculate premiums long before it showed up in the financial world.
+The term $\max\{V_t, 0\}$ is the _exposure_ of the portfolio holder.[^5] Holders are not exposed to counterparty risk if they owe money.
+The insurance industry has been using this formula to calculate premiums long before it showed up in the financial world.

 It is common for swaps to have unwind provisions that will be exercised if